Fly My Kite

 Fly My Kite is a 1931 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 107th Our Gang short that was released.
+It was the 107th Our Gang short to be released.

 Plot

 Grandma, who recently sold her grocery store, is enjoying retirement with her beloved "grandchildren".
 She's actually a widow who outlived her only daughter, who was married but childless.
-Grandma lives in her son-in-law's house and he's in charge of her money, which he has mostly spent.
-Meanwhile, she is having fun with the Gang—she's not any one child's grandma but everyone's grandma.
-Her son-in-law, however, wants to remarry and he and his intended both want Grandma out of the house so they can move in.
+Grandma lives in her son-in-law's house, and he's in charge of her money, which he has mostly spent.
+Meanwhile, she is having fun with the Gang — she's not any one child's grandma but everyone's grandma.
+Her son-in-law, however, wants to remarry, and he and his intended both want Grandma out of the house so they can move in.

 He tells her to get her stuff and get out.
 He also tells her that she is broke and that he used up all the money from the store sale mere months ago.
 He says that she is old and that he cannot wait till she dies of old age because that could take forever.
 He even says he's arranged to have her sent to the Poor Farm.

-Grandma confronts her son-in-law and the Gang attacks him up on the spot.
+Grandma confronts her son-in-law, and the Gang attacks him up on the spot.
 He manages to escape the children's rampages and then tells Grandma to leave immediately.
 He finds a letter informing her that she has savings bonds and to communicate with the bank right away.
-He goes to the bank and discovers they are indeed worth $100,000 dollars (by today's standards about $5 million).
+He goes to the bank and discovers they are indeed worth $100,000 (by today's standards, about $5 million).
 As Grandma is packing, she finds the bonds that she still thinks have no worth.
-Chubby is flying a kite with Dickie and the kite does not stay up.
+Chubby is flying a kite with Dickie, and the kite does not stay up.
 Grandma tells him the tail needs more weight and uses the bonds to get the kite to fly.